 The Lord continues regarding the importance of these commands …

 You shall therefore impress these words of mine on your heart and on your soul; and you shall bind them as a sign on your hand, and they shall be as frontals on your forehead.
 And you shall teach them to your sons, talking of them when you sit in your house and when you walk along the road and when you lie down and when you rise up.
+(Deuteronomy 10:18-19)

-Abandon the notion that I will just never know the scriptures well enough.
+Abandon the notion that I will never know the scriptures well enough.
 This is fatalistic and irresponsible.
 This attitude is incompatible with God’s Spirit within us.
 Let’s simply acknowledge that the scriptures are important and adopt a new attitude.
 Why not agree with them and say, “I am a new creation in Christ.
 I am well able to enter this land.”
 It is not reasonable that God would emphasize the importance of scripture then disable us in our ability to understand them.
 We simply need to take one obedient step after another.
 This is choosing life.
 Obeying what light we have will take us much further than the mastery of many texts.

 Living Water is a reference to the Holy Spirit—the One who personalizes God’s Word and reveals the Father to us.
 We are indeed favored to have scriptural revelation.
-At the same time, it is worth remembering that God turned the world upside down without the bible, as we know it.
-The Holy Spirit is too often thought of as the past tense – booster rocket of the church.
-Once the Spirit propelled it into orbit, the Chruch then had the Bible—the perfect had come, the partial had been done away with.
+At the same time, it is worth remembering, in the first three centuries, God turned the world upside down without the Bible, as we know it.
+The Holy Spirit is too often thought of as the past tense booster rocket of the church.
+Once the Spirit propelled it into orbit, the Church then had the Bible—the perfect had come, the partial had been done away with.
 When the church was a mere child, it spoke like a child, thought like a child, reasoned like a child; when it had became mature, it did away with childish things.

 Unfortunately, we have quite a division at the family dining table.
 Much of the Church looks to the scripture as their sole source of revelation.
 Another leans on the Holy Spirit as their primary source of direction.
 I believe this is slated to change: “But an hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for such people the Father seeks to be His worshipers” (John 4:23).
 We must personally come to Him and learn to drink from His Spirit and feed from His Word.

-A better yardstick for Church growth would be how many saints have taken responsibility for their own spirit’s nourishment as opposed to how many attend the service and what they gave.
+A better yardstick for Church growth would be how many saints have taken responsibility for their own spirit’s nourishment as opposed to how many attend the service to be fed, give (maybe) and leave.